ArcaneIrvine/artificial_intelligent_chatbot_application/README.md

 ## Artificial Intelligent Chat-Bot web application
 This is a personal project made in python.
 Project's goal is creating an artificial intelligent bot trained on data i will be giving it able to communicate with the user on a webpage after the user creates an account.
 This project will enchance my AI, Neural Network, Natural Language Processing, Web applications and Databases skills.

-### Requirements
-to install the required libraries for the app to run you can do: pip install -r -requirements.txt and you will automatically get the libraries needed
+To install the required libraries for the app to run you can do: pip install -r -requirements.txt and you will automatically get the libraries needed

-alternative you can pip them one by one from the list below
+Alternative you can pip them one by one from the list below

-### Libraries needed
+### Requirements: Python 3.8
 - numpy
 - nltk
 - pyyaml